NullVoxPopuli/is-polaris-ready-yet/README.md

 If you'd like to make a change to where an issue / pull-request shows up, feel free to PR an addition/move/removal/etc to the JSON.

+## Want to remove an issue/pull request from the list?

+PR an addition to `./github-data/omit.txt` that includes the URL

+## Want to add an issue/pull request to the list?

+PR an addition to `./github-data/issue-data.json` that includes the URL

 ## Installation